-Why Google Isn’t Recommending Your Vancouver Wellness Business
+Why Google Isn’t Recommending Your Vancouver Wellness Clinic

-If you’ve had your wellness for a few years, you likely have a decent amount of happy ongoing clients, some referrals, a pretty website and a claimed Google Business Profile (GBP).
+If your establisted wellness practice has been operating for several years now, you likely have a decent amount of ongoing clients, some consistent referrals, a well designed website and a claimed Google Business Profile (GBP).

-Google won’t know how awesome and valuable your biz is until it can clearly and consistently understand what your business is about, who it serves and WHERE IT IS LOCATED (after 1 billion
+Google does not recommend your practice until it can clearly and consistently understand what your business is about, who it serves and where it is located (Location is the number 1 issue I personally see).

-Google doesn’t have literal eyes (I hope), so you have to present your local Vancouver business in a way it can understand, so that means using a lot of CLEAR, structured content, strategic keywords (phrases your ideal clients use!) and nicely optimized pages that tell Google exactly what you’re about.
+And this means using CLEAR, structured content, strategic keywords (phrases your ideal clients use!) and optimized pages that tell Google exactly what you’re about.

-Google is going to reward small local businesses that are super obvious, you know - the businesses that feel super easy to understand and recommend.
+Google is going to prioritize local wellness businesses that are the easiest to understand and recommend.

-When someone searches “massage therapist inn Vancouver” or “family constellation healer near me,” Google’s algorithm doesn’t go looking for the most popular or most talented - it’s looking for which small business MAKES THE MOST SENSE for the searcher.
+When someone searches “massage therapist in Vancouver” or “acupuncturist near me,” Google’s algorithm doesn’t go looking for the most popular or most talented - it’s looking for which business makes the most sease for who’s searching.

 Who offers this service?